 Who Is Open Door Missions?

 Open Door Missions, Inc. is a 501(c)(3) non-profit organization incorporated in the State of Louisiana that has accepted the task of taking the Gospel of Jesus Christ to the world.
-All of our programs are financed by donations by generous people such as yourself.
-We are currently involved in Mission Projects in the Ukraine, Malawi, Kenya and in New Mexico with the Navajo Nation.
+All of our programs are financed by donations from generous people such as yourself.
+We are currently involved in Mission Projects in Ukraine, Malawi, Kenya and with the Navajo Nation in New Mexico.
 We are in the process of expanding our ministry into Zambia and have supported ministries in South Africa and Zimbabwe.

 We are a grassroots organization run entirely by volunteers.
 We have minimal administrative fees.
 Any donation will be greatly appreciated and will help us on our mission.
 All donations are tax-deductible.
 Please donate today!

 Please pray for our mission, so that we may serve the Lord with good works which He performs through us.
 The Great Commission requires great action.
 What we do together can impact the lives and eternities of generations to come.